Djaler/vue-use-route-query/README.md

 ## Usage

-Simple usage with a string parameter without any transformations
+Simple example with a string parameter without any transformations

 ```ts
 import { defineComponent } from '@vue/composition-api'